imagej/imagej.github.io/_pages/plugins/bunwarpj/index.md

 </table>
 {:/}

 Click and drag on any landmark to make it correspond to the same position in both images.
-Here goes an example of the two Lena images with corresponding landmarks:
+Here goes an example of the two bridge images with corresponding landmarks:

 {::nomarkdown}
 <table>